Logo

 The full picture: who runs JoSAA, which institutes participate, how a seat gets allocated, and what candidates do in each round.

-JEE Main college predictor: how it works
+JEE college & branch predictor: how it works

 JoSAA opening and closing ranks, explained